tomcl/HowToUseGitTJWC/README.md

 * In Github desktop click the Undo button that appears below the Commit button after you have performed a Commit and before you have clicked Push.

-Combining these two operations allows you to undo the last local Commit and the file chnages that were committed.
+Combining these two operations allows you to undo the last local Commit and the file changes that were committed.